snake-earthrunner/desktop_cleaner/README.md

 # desktop_cleaner
-The script.py moves files from desktop to a directory and sorts the files according file type
+The script.py moves files from a folder on the desktop to another folder and sorts the files according file type into subfolders.

+This way you can keep your desktop clean.

+Now do something useful...feed your cat, watch a movie, file your taxes...